agilestacks/stack-apps/apps/python-flask/README.md

 export HUB_TOKEN=sergd......kieud
 ```

-Export `HUB_TOKEN` environment variable to access to the automation hub API.
-We will need it to connect our application code with the parameters of the Kubernetes cluster.
+You need to export `HUB_TOKEN` environment variable to provide authentication for Hub CLI.
+This step will configure Hub CLI and generate your application configuration for the specified Kubernetes cluster.
+If you don't know your SuperHub username and password, you can register for a free account (Register)[https://www.agilestacks.com/register]

 Run the following commands:
 ```